outbit/pivportal/README.md

 hosts - Hostname or IP Address of the server.
 Default is 127.0.0.1.

-port - TCP Port to user to connect to the server.
+port - TCP Port for pam_pivportal to authenticate to the server.
 Default is 442.

 client_ssl_cert - Client SSL certificate used by the pam_pivportal module to authenticate to the pivportal server.
 Default is /etc/ssl/certs/pivportalClient.pem.